mdumarr-ui/power_Bi/README.md

 AtliQ Hardware, a fast-growing company specializing in computers and accessories, is making significant strides towards enhancing its decision-making processes by leveraging Power BI for data analytics.
 This initiative is designed to provide deep insights across various departments, including finance, sales, marketing, and supply chain management.

-Contributor:
-Srinath led this project by following the Codebasics Power BI Course, employing a variety of tools and techniques to achieve the desired outcomes.

 Tech Stack Utilized:

 - SQL